-Purpose: The Master of Arts program is designed to prepare women and men for advanced graduate study in a specific theological discipline, or alternatively, to educate the laity who want a general knowledge of theological disciplines.
+Purpose: The Master of Arts in Theological Studies program is designed to prepare women and men for advanced graduate study in a specific theological discipline, or alternatively, to educate the laity who want a general knowledge of theological disciplines.

-Eligibility: Admission to the Master of Arts program requires a completed bachelor’s degree from a regionally accredited college or university with a minimum GPA of 3.0/4.0.
+Eligibility: Admission to the Master of Arts in Theological Studies program requires a completed bachelor’s degree from a regionally accredited college or university with a minimum GPA of 3.0/4.0.

-Curriculum: The M.A. degree requires the successful completion of 16 three-unit courses for a total of 48 credits.
+Curriculum: The M.A. in Theological Studies degree requires the successful completion of 16 three-unit courses for a total of 48 credits.

 Students preparing for advanced graduate study develop a thesis-focused curriculum in consultation with their advisor.